As described on p. 28 of "Modal Color Theory," it's convenient to have a

 downloaded separately, saved in your working directory, and loaded by entering

-representative_signvectors <- readRDS("representative_signvectors.rds")
+representative_signvectors <- readRDS("representative_signvectors.rds").

 Color numbers are currently only defined for scales with 7 or fewer notes.